-Houses in multiple occupation (HMOs) are properties which are shared by three or more people in two or more households.
-Generally there will be some sharing of amenities ( e.g. bathrooms ) and they may include buildings divided into bed sits or flats where there are shared entrances and stairwells, shared houses, temporary accommodation for the homeless and sometimes hostels and hotels.
+An HMO (House in Multiple Occupation) is a property that is occupied by three or more people creating two or more households, ie. a couple and a friend will form a HMO.
+Generally in an HMO there will be some sharing of amenities such as kitchens and bathrooms, but can also include: buildings which have been sub divided into bed sits or flats where there are shared entrances and stairwells, shared houses, temporary accommodation for the homeless and sometimes hostels and hotels.

-Each habitable unit in an HMO will be subject to the same standards as an individual dwelling but there are additional standards relating to management, fire safety and facilities for the number of occupiers.
+Each habitable unit in an HMO will be subject to the same standards as an individual dwelling but there are additional standards relating to management, fire safety and facilities.

-Links to Breckland Council's standards for fire precautions and amenties are given below:
+Links to Breckland Council's standards for fire precautions and amenities are given below:

-The Council must issue a licence if, among other things, it is satisfied that the HMO is reasonably suitable for occupation by the number of people proposed to be accommodated and the proposed licence holder is a fit and proper person.
-The licence will in most circumstances last for a period of 5 years.
+The Council must issue a licence if, among other things, it is satisfied that the HMO is reasonably suitable for occupation by the number of people proposed to be accommodated and that the licence holder is a fit and property person.
+The licence will in most circumstances be valid for 5 years.

-Landlords who fail to apply will be committing an offence which on conviction may lead to an unlimited fine.
+Landlords who fail to apply will be committing an offence which upon conviction could lead to an unlimited fine.

 The Council is required to hold a public register of licensed HMOs in the district.
-To request a copy of this register, please email firstname.lastname@example.org.
 Please note that under GDPR individuals have to specifically opt in to receive marketing correspondence.
-The publishing of licence holders' addresses on the public register does notconstitute consent of the licence holders to be contacted for marketing purposes
+The publishing of this register does not constitute consent of the licence holder(s) to be contacted for marketing purposes.